dfm/ugly/README.rst

 in ``ugly/__init__.py``.
 For an example of how to run the app using a configuation saved to ``local.py``, take a look at ``run_application.py``.

+Finally, you'll need to run a cronjob to update the feeds and deliver any updates to your Gmail accounts.
+This is implemented in the ``uglyd`` executable.
+You should include the command line flag ``--config /path/to/local.py`` indicating the path of your local settings file.
+I've found that running every 15 minutes seems to work pretty well. **Log all the things.**

 License
 -------